This 3 August 2019 video says about itself:

 A manifesto purportedly written by Crusius, perhaps even in the hours before the shooting attack that according to one report left at least people dead, was left behind.
 Pages of the manifesto included anti-immigrant rhetoric with the author going into depth on why he is “against race mixing”, supports the idea to “send them back” and offering a prediction of “genocide”.

-This picture is from the Twitter account of the El Paso, Texas mass murderer Crusius.
+This tweet refers to the Twitter account of the El Paso, Texas mass murderer Crusius.
 ‘MAGA‘ refers to Make America Great Again, Donald Trump‘s slogan.
 ‘Duke’ refers to racist Republican politician and ex-Ku Klux Klan Imperial Wizard David Duke.

 This 1 August 2019 video says about itself: